Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: Conclusions

 \section{Conclusions}

-This paper studies the information theoretic limits of joint information transmission using both the RF input and phase modulation at an RIS reflector.
-In particular, the DoF or the multiplex gain of the communication schemes where information is conveyed through the RF transmitted symbols and the reflective coefficients of the RIS is characterized for both the point-to-point and the multiple access settings.
+This paper studies the information theoretic limits of joint information transmission using both signaling at the input and phase modulation at the RIS reflector.
+In particular, the DoFs (or the multiplexing gains) of the communication schemes where information is conveyed through the transmitted symbols and the reflective coefficients of the RIS are characterized for both the point-to-point and the multiple access settings.
 This proposed use of the RIS significantly improves the DoF of the overall system as compared to the conventional paradigm of simply using the RIS as a passive beamformer for enhancing the channel strength.

-The theoretical DoF analysis in this paper is obtained by recognizing a connection between the RIS channel and the MIMO channels with phase noises.
+The theoretical DoF analysis in this paper is obtained by recognizing a connection between the RIS channel and the MIMO channel with phase noise.
 Tools for studying the information dimension and the point-wise dimension under projection are used to obtain the DoF result.
 For example, as compared to a MIMO channel with $M$ transmit antennas and $K$ receive antennas, which has a DoF of $\min(M,K)$, an RIS system with the same number of transmit and receive antennas and further equipped with a reconfigurable surface of $N$ reflective elements can achieve an overall DoF of $\min(M+\frac{N}{2}-\frac{1}{2},N,K)$ by allowing joint encoding by the transmitter and the RIS, (assuming no direct path between the transmitter and the receiver).
 This shows the significant potential of using the RIS to modulate information and to improve the overall transmission rate in a system limited by the number of transmit antennas.